ravila4/vim_config/README.md

 # My Vim Configuration
-A lightweight and minimal Vim setup with sane settings, for getting things up and running quickly in remote computers.
+Lightweight and minimal Vim config with sane settings, for getting things up-and-running quickly.

 ## Installation
 1. Clone repository and make symbolic links of `.vim/` and `.vimrc` to $HOME.